edirimkus/Admin-Privilege-Registry-Editor/ReadMe.txt

 ' AUTHOR: Edi, Rimkus
 ' DATE  : 08/01/2023
 '
-' COMMENT: Need to Restart 2 Times
+' COMMENT: Need to Restart 2 Times and have to create local user "Admin" password Aa123456 ' '==========================================================================
-'
-'==========================================================================